khyateed/Movie-Data-Analysis/README.md

 To submit your project, you will need to create and upload PDF versions of the four project deliverables.

-### Presentation Submission
+### Presentation PDF Creation

 1. Save or export your presentation as a PDF from the program you created it in.
 2. Give it an appropriate file name (e.g. `presentation.pdf`).
 3. Include a copy of the PDF in your GitHub repository.

-### GitHub Repository Submission
+### GitHub Repository PDF Creation

 1. Navigate to the root directory of your repository in your browser (we recommend Google Chrome).
 2. Save the webpage as a PDF using the browser's Print functionality ([Google Chrome Save to PDF instructions])
+3. Give it an appropriate file name (e.g. `github.pdf`).

-### Jupyter Notebook & Blog Submission
+### Jupyter Notebook & Blog PDF Creation

-1. Open your Notebook/blog in your browser (we recommend Google Chrome).
+1. Open your Notebook/blog post in your browser (we recommend Google Chrome).
 2. Save the webpage as a PDF using the browser's Print functionality ([Google Chrome Save to PDF instructions])
+3. Give it an appropriate file name (e.g. `blog.pdf`).

-### Submitting in Canvas
+### PDF Submission in Canvas

-You can submit all four files as a single submission in the "File Upload" box toward the bottom of this page.
+Submit all four files as a single submission in the "File Upload" box toward the bottom of this page.
 There should currently be a "Choose File" button to upload a single file, but there will be no location to upload additional files.
 To upload more files, you must click the "Add Another File" link in the submission box - you will need to do this multiple times to submit all four files.
 Once all four files are included in your submission, hit the blue "Submit Assignment" button.

 ## Project Review